mlabs-haskell/covenant/STANDARDS.md

 * Changed 'signposting' and 'telegraphing' to 'self-indicating' for clarity
 * Removed some references to Plutus that weren't needed any longer
 * Inserted clarifying examples for `let` versus `where`
+* Add `-Wmissing-export-lists` and `-Wmissing-import-lists` to the mandatory warnings
+* Removed `-Wmissing-kind-signatures` from mandatory warnings
+* Added `TypeOperators` to always-enabled extensions, with justification

 ## 18/12/2024